ATLAS.ti Pricing 2026: What It Actually Costs (Desktop vs Cloud)

 You can either:

-1. Buy a desktop-based perpetual license, or
+1. Buy a desktop-based annual license, or

 2. Subscribe to ATLAS.ti Cloud for browser-based access and collaboration